Definition of Prokaryotic Cell

 Unicellular organisms of the domains Archaea and Bacteria are classified as prokaryotes.
 Prokaryotic cells lack membrane-bound cellular organelles like lysosomes, nucleus, mitochondria, Golgi complex, and endoplasmic reticulum.

 Prokaryotic microorganisms are found to be more primitive than eukaryotes.

-The cells of higher organisms (eukaryotes) are evolved from Prokaryotic cells.
-Thus, these unicellular organisms are considered as earliest living forms, appeared on the earth four billion years ago.
+The cells of higher organisms (eukaryotes) evolved from prokaryotic cells.
+Thus, these unicellular organisms are considered the earliest living forms that appeared on earth, four billion years ago.

-The prokaryotes include both archaea and bacteria.
-The archaea include inhabitants of some of the most extreme environments, such as thermophiles, methanogens, halophiles, etc. While, bacteria include both pathogens and beneficial microbes of antibiotics, fermented products, and essential vitamins.
+Prokaryotes include both archaea and bacteria.
+The archaea include inhabitants of some of the most extreme environments, such as thermophiles, methanogens, halophiles, etc. Bacteria include both pathogens and beneficial microbes, such as antibiotics, fermented products, and essential vitamins.

 Labeled Prokaryotic Cell Diagram